Payne-Desha House

-The Payne-Desha House is a historic house located on land west of Royal Spring Branch near downtown Georgetown, Kentucky, USA that was built in 1814 by Robert Payne, a Kentucky war hero from the Battle of the Thames.
-Also, the house was the last residence of Joseph Desha, the ninth governor of Kentucky.
+The Payne-Desha House is a historic house located on land west of Royal Spring Branch near downtown Georgetown, Kentucky, USA.
+It was built in 1814 by Robert Payne, a Kentucky war hero from the Battle of the Thames.
+It was the last residence of Joseph Desha, the ninth governor of Kentucky.

 The property was added to the U.S. National Register of Historic Places on December 2, 1974.

 History

 In 1784, Elijah Craig established the town of Lebanon, Virginia near McClelland's Station, an abandoned army fort.
 The name was changed to George Town in 1790 as a tribute to the first President of the United States, George Washington.
 The town was centered around Royal Spring, a large spring that was reliable source of water for the residents and industry in the area.